Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

 - Data management, including storage, access, and transfer, is a significant focus.
 Applicants must de-identify data, clarify device ownership, and justify unconventional storage methods.
 Clear procedures for handling data upon participant withdrawal are required, along with secure data transfer protocols, especially in international collaborations.
 Anonymization and confidentiality strategies must be detailed, distinguishing between pseudonymous and anonymous data.
 Video and audio recording justifications are necessary, particularly regarding the duration of storage and sharing with sponsors.

+**fairness of AI and algorithms**

+- Concerns about the fairness of AI and algorithms in digital health primarily revolve around bias, accessibility, and transparency.
+AI systems can inherit biases from the data they are trained on, potentially leading to unequal treatment of different patient groups.
+This bias can exacerbate existing health disparities, particularly affecting marginalized communities.
+Along the same lines, transparency in how algorithms make decisions is crucial, yet many AI models are "black boxes," making it difficult for healthcare providers and patients to understand and trust their outputs.
+Furthermore, the lack of clear regulatory guidelines and accountability mechanisms for AI in healthcare raises concerns about the ethical use and oversight of these technologies.

 ### Questions

 **Privacy and Confidentiality**

 -   How will patient data be protected from unauthorized access and breaches?
 -   What measures are in place to ensure data confidentiality?

 **Informed Consent**